glennhenry/cs-notes/docs/database-system/database-system-intro.md

 Database is managed by the **database management system (DBMS)**.
 The DBMS is a software system responsible for creating, modifying, and retrieving the database.
 The underlying component that power DBMS is called a **database engine** or **database server**.

-Database on its own is just a collection of data, there are many choice for storing the data.
+Database on its own is just a collection of data, there are many choices for storing the data.
 Small databases can be stored on a file system, such as disk storage on our device.
 Larger databases are stored in a cloud storage, which is a specialized storage on remote network.

 In addition, the place where we store the data also affect the performance of retrieving the data.
 For instance, choosing to store data in the [main memory (RAM)](/computer-and-programming-fundamentals/memory) allows for quicker retrieval, but it comes at the expense of storage capacity since RAM is typically smaller than a disk storage.

-Database is typically classified to relational and non-relational.
-Relational database is when data is organized into tables with columns and rows, and a unique identifier (called key) within each row.
+Database is typically classified to **relational** and **non-relational**.
+[Relational database](/database-system/relational-data) is when the data is organized into tables consisting columns and rows, and a unique identifier (called key) within each row.

 A format in which database is structured and organized is called **[database model](database-system/database-model)**.
 The relational database is an example of a database model.